 There are no further looping controls.
 There is no way to halve or double your loop.
 Despite missing additional features the core functionality is there and works as expected.

 The Express offers a good range of connection options.
 The XLR balanced output is a pleasing sight.
 This makes the controller capable of connecting to a range of PA speakers without having to rely on unbalanced connections.
+If you are looking for PA speakers you can check out our guide to the best PA speakers.

 Dual RCA options are also available for both Master and Master 2.
 To supplement these connections an AUX input option is available for other devices.
 With Phono/Line options it can handle turntables and other DJ media players.
 A ¼-inch microphone completes the selection on the back panel.